-A thirty-something-year-old who has a strong passion for games.
+A thirty-something person who has a strong passion for games.
 Most people around the net call me Cally which is a very affectionate name based off an old character of mine.
 Many people from the days of yesteryear on The Undercaves would know me as Whitefin.
 Adore games, always have, always will.
-Lover of both old-school and new-school consoles.
+Lover of both old-school and new consoles.

 What is Origin Beach?